by Paul Cantrell | at MinneBar 12 | 3:00 – 3:50 in Minnetonka | View Schedule

 There will be some philosophy, some solid practical advice, and some discussion.
 I can't promise any magical easy answers.
 But I can at least help you get rid of that nagging feeling that you’re doing it wrong and everyone else knows something you don’t.

-Paul fell in love with programming at first sight on an Apple ][+ in 1982, and never looked back.
+Paul fell in love with programming at first sight on an Apple ][+ and never looked back.
 He teaches computer science at Macalester College and is a freelance software developer (often with the fine folks at Bust Out).

 Living a secret double life as a classically trained composer and pianist and artistic director of The New Ruckus, he brings a musician's passion for aesthetics and nuanced detail to the craft of writing software, thus making his bio sound all fancy.